lyds-jane/unit2/README.md

 Therefore, usability extends beyond the meeting of the success criteria.
 It is wholly dependent on the user's ability to use the product and feel confident in its functioning.

 ## Existing tools

+The following skills must be developed in order to succcessfully complete the project:
+* Learn to use arduino (Language and Hardware)
+* Learn how to use & convert numbers to and from Binary
+* Understand boolean operators

 ### Learning to use Arduino